• Settings:

 • Incredible Wildlife - Experience the iconic Kangaroo Island, full of unique plant and animal species

 Australia has a vast array of climates, from the tropical north to the sunny south.
 Depending on which part of Australia you intend to visit, the best time to visit may vary.
 October to May is considered the premium time to travel, however, during February and March be cautious as it can get very hot.
-The peak of winter - June, July, and August - is typically best avoided as it can be extremely cold and wet, with some areas not operating during these months.
 The type of wildlife you wish to see on your trip may also determine the time frame you travel in, particularly with marine life.
+Read more about when to go.

 Australia Safaris FAQs